llmapp/openai/README.md

 # LLM as OpenAI

-This repos is an implementation of rest APIs for accessing large language models like OpenAI API.
+This repo implements OpenAI style APIs for large language models.
+With this repo, you can chat with LLMs using the [`openai` libraries](https://platform.openai.com/docs/api-reference)

 ## Development